 In 2015 I used a more traditional reading plan.
 Each day there was assigned an Old Testament passage, plus some psalms and proverbs, and some verses in the New Testament.
 I was blessed as God revealed a bit more of Himself as I read the New King James Version of His Word.

 But I found myself a bit frustrated at times when, in order to reach my goal, I felt I had to skip over some things God was speaking to me about so that I could finish Revelation by December 31.
-So this year, I’m slowing down.
+So last year, I decided to slow down.

-I’ve decided to begin in Genesis and read one chapter, one verse at a time.
-I’ll think on Scripture a bit longer, meditate a bit more, and even break out some commentaries to see what others have to say about some of the passages.
-I won’t read the end of Revelation on December 31, I’m sure.
-But I’m excited about what God has in store as I allow Him to slow me down.
+I decided to begin in Genesis and read one chapter, one verse at a time.
+I took time to think on Scripture a bit longer, meditate a bit more, and even break out some commentaries to see what others have to say about some of the passages.
+Today, after a year of reading and studying, I’m only in the book of Job to begin this new year.
+Quite a departure from reading through the Bible in a year.
+But I’ve learned so much, and enjoyed digging deeper into these precious verses this year.
+Maybe I’ll finish Revelation at the end of 2018, and maybe not.

 Whether or not you make alighttomyway a part of your walk with the Lord, I pray that you will always… ALWAYS… make reading God’s Word a priority every day.
 Dear one, let’s determine to not only read it, but memorize it, meditate on it, pray over it.
 Let’s ask God to reveal himself to us in the intimate way he can and to prompt us to get out there and lead others to his saving grace.
 That’s what we were put here on this earth to do in the first place.